Luxury Ski Chalets Italy

 Catered Ski Chalets in Italy

-Whilst Italy is well known for it’s world class cuisine, the convenience of a catered ski chalet is hard to beat.
+Whilst Italy is well known for its world-class cuisine, the convenience of a catered ski chalet is hard to beat.
 Both Cortina and Kronplatz in particular have an array of luxury Italian chalets with a full team of staff ready to attend to your every need.
 Wake up to the smell of freshly brewed coffee and set yourself up for a day exploring the well-groomed pistes, before returning to afternoon tea, champagne, canapes and a bespoke dinner created for you by your private chalet.

 Luxury catered ski chalets in Italy are certainly one of the most relaxing options for your luxury ski holiday.
 With daily cleaning included and often a driver at your disposal to chauffeur you to the ski lifts and back, you can revel in a hassle-free ski holiday.